treytomes/micro-hack/README.md

 * Need NPCs.
 	* Create a simple merchant NPC in the starting room.
 * XP and level is now being tracked.
 What happens when a character levels up?
+* Use key.axis in place of explicit arrows.
+* HUD Status Bar needs more space.

 ## Kobold camps